 In this case, the wife offered us an unused empty storeroom with just a bed in the middle.
 For toilet and washing facilities, she walked us 60 yards through a muddy garden to a small stone outdoor loo and open-air garden shower (and I mean “open”).
 This, for a reduced price of 1,800 rupees.
 By now it was dusk and had started to pour down, so our options were rapidly becoming limited.

-Ok, so for me it’s just “one of those things” that happen on holiday, and on this trip we’re not budgeting for luxury, but my wife was not at all happy about the room, or the prospect of wandering around in the mud, in a pitch-black garden trying to find the loo in the middle of the night.
+Ok, so for me it’s just “one of those things” that happen on holiday, and on this trip we weren’t budgeting for luxury, but Lena was not at all happy about the room, or the prospect of wandering around in the mud, in a pitch-black garden trying to find the loo in the middle of the night.
 Of course, it would also be impossible for her to wash under this open shower for the Sri Lankan family and neighbors to see.

-In these circumstances, with now little option to find alternative lodgings, we accepted the room provided we got the room we had booked for our 2nd night.
-As I was feeling tired, grotty (having spent 8 hours on buses) and by now somewhat hacked-off, I had a bit of a go at the husband, Milton, when he got back.
+In these circumstances, with little option to find alternative lodgings, we accepted the room for one night – on condition that we got the room we booked for our 2nd night.
+As I was feeling tired, grotty (having spent 8 hours on buses) and by now somewhat hacked-off, I expressed my dissatisfaction to the husband, Milton, when he got back home later.

 So our first night was definitely not good, but things improved from then on.

-As others have reported, the food at the Paradise Inn is good, and the room we had booked (when we finally got it) was modern, spacious and clean.
+As others had reported, the food at the Paradise Inn is good, and the room we had booked (when we finally got it) was modern, spacious and clean.
 If you are a beer-drinker, stick to juices as you’ll pay 350 rupees a bottle here.
-They also tend to turn their internet router off after dinner, which means you won’t have a reliable internet connection.
+They also tend to turn their internet router off after dinner, which means you won’t have an internet connection.

 During our short stay here, we visited the impressive Lion Rock as well as some unusual local temples.